Michael-JB/bm25/README.md

 ### Embed

+You can generate sparse embeddings from text using this crate.
+You can store and query these in most vector databases, or use them directly.
 The best way to embed some text is to fit an embedder to your corpus.

 ```rust
 use bm25::{Embedder, EmbedderBuilder, Embedding, TokenEmbedding, Language};